 Garcia-Alvarez works in series, exploring the possibilities of different approaches in parallel.
 Throughout his career, for instance, he has continued to make both gestural paintings and painted constructions.
 He has also experimented with lithography.
 He is best known for Collective Mind (1979), his ceramic mural on the facade of the Physics and Mathematics Building at the University of Auckland.
 Although he has worked consistently, he has rarely exhibited.

 Crossings is an ongoing series of painted wooden constructions that Garcia-Alvarez began making in Sausalito, California, in 1967.
-At first, the constructions were purely formal, with no intended symbolism.
-But later, he would occasionally admit religious and political associations.
-He explains: "The title Crossings refers to the intersection points of objects, or to ideas crossing each other.
-It also refers to the act of crossing; the crossing over an obstacle or a prejudice."
-Over the years, Garcia-Alvarez has produced more than 100 of these constructions.
-Although they often appear modest and casually arranged and painted, the longer you look at them, the more finely calibrated and tuned they seem.
+Over the years, Garcia-Alvarez has produced more than a hundred of these constructions.
+Although some seem casually arranged and painted, they are always finely tuned.
+At first, these constructions were purely formal, with no intended symbolism.
+But later, the artist would occasionally admit religious and political associations.
+He explains: ‘The title Crossings refers to the intersection points of objects, or to ideas crossing each other.
+It also refers to the act of crossing; the crossing over an obstacle or a prejudice.’

-Our exhibition was selected from a larger show of Garcia-Alvarez’s constructions held at Auckland’s Tim Melville Gallery in 2014.
+Our show is culled from a larger show of Garcia-Alvarez’s constructions held at Auckland’s Tim Melville Gallery in 2014.